mwalker33/Draft-Desfire-Introduction/Desfire_Guide.md

 ## Read a file
 ^[Top](#top)

-By this stage we now have an appliction created, changed its keys, created a standard file, now we can write data into that file.
+By this stage we now have an application created, changed its keys, created a standard file, now we can write data into that file.

 Information needed
 - AID           : 123456
-- Encyprion     : aes
+- Encryption    : aes
 - Key Number    : 0
 - Key           : aabbccddeeff0099feedbeef12345678
 - type of file  : data